srinivasarao549/anew/README.markdown

     })

-    /*  To use this in a game, we'd like to be able to update all of our object from a method in our game object.
+    /*  To use this in a game, we'd like to be able to update all of our objects from a method in our game object.
     */
     function Game(){}
     Game.prototype = new ObjectManager